pluginoptimizer/plugin-optimizer/README.txt

 **A:** Yes, there is a free version available in the WordPress repository [here](https://wordpress.org/plugins/plugin-optimizer/).

+**Q: Are there any known issues?**

+**A:** There are some plugins that have admin pages with a hash (#) in the url that our filters will not match.
+We are working to capture these specific endpoints.

 == Support ==

 If you have questions, comments, or suggestions contact us here: